 Bookkeeper does not offer compatible mobile or online options with this software, but it does work with a few useful add-ons.
 It comes with free backup tools, labeling software and a card reader.
 You can add credit card processing, payroll tax software and check printing.
 It can export data to Excel but beyond that, it offers little integration with other software such as Word, Outlook, online backup services, mobile platforms or tax software.

 Bookkeeper has fundamental accounting mastered.
 It is an affordable option for small organizations to invoice clients, track customers and manage payments.
 It can configure payroll, and it provides more than 125 preconfigured reports to give business owners insight into the inner workings of their companies.
 However, it is ill suited for a company that is looking to expand or is aimed to move toward a complex, cloud-based solution.
 Nevertheless, if you just have basic accounting needs to satisfy, Bookkeeper can handle them easily.

 This accounting software includes all basic accounting modules you need to run a small organization.
 It can prepare invoices, manage inventory and prepare payroll.
 Bookkeeper can generate more than 125 reports easily and process credit card transactions.

 Bookkeeper is not scalable.
 This is the only version offered; Avanquest does not provide enterprise or cloud-based versions.
-In addition, the software only receives minor updates; we do not expect the next release until Q2 of 2013.
+In addition, the software only receives minor updates.

 For the price, this is a decent accounting program.
 Bookkeeper includes a familiar workflow-type interface and can easily manage basic accounting tasks.
 You can add the ability to import bank records, process credit cards and configure payroll taxes.